 Adobe has announced a vulnerability in Adobe Flex SDK 4.5.1, earlier 4.x versions, Adobe Flex SDK 3.6 and earlier 3.x versions on the Windows, Macintosh and Linux operating systems.

 Hewlett-Packard's CEO has indicated it plans to ramp up the revenues it brings in from the software side of its business.
 Meg Whitman has been quoted in a German newspaper outlining an ambition to grow the current $5bn it gets from software sales by double or even triple that amount.
-Although she

 Large corporates are failing to get the most out of their offshore captive business process and IT centres because they are not setting the right environment radical innovation, according to an academic study.